 Experience in social media platforms for business (Facebook, Instagram, LinkedIn, Twitter)

-Self-motivated go-getter with a positive attitude
+Self-motivated go-getter with positive attitude

 Active team player with commitment to excellence and ensuring client satisfaction

 Entrepreneurial attitude and ability to think outside of the box